nilp0inter/nilp0inter.github.io/_posts/2023-10-25-property-based-testing-retractions.md

 ### Serializers and Deserializers

-A very common example of a retraction section pair is a serializer and a deserializer.
-A serializer is a function that takes a piece of data in some particular language and converts it into a string or a binary blob.
-A deserializer is a function that takes a string or a binary blob and converts it back into the original data.
+A very common example of a retraction section pair is a *serializer* and a *deserializer*.
+A *serializer* is a function that takes a piece of data in some particular language and converts it into a string or a binary blob.
+The *deserializer* is a function that takes **that** string or a binary blob and converts it back into the original data.

-For example, the python *pickle* module has two functions *dumps* and *loads* that are a retraction section pair.
+For example, the python *pickle* module has two functions *dumps* and *loads* that form a retraction section pair.
 The *dumps* function takes any python object and converts it into a binary blob.
 The *loads* function takes that binary blob and converts it back into the original python object.